backstage/backstage/GOVERNANCE.md

 ### How to get involved

-- Participating in community discussions
+- Participate in community discussions
-- Helping other users
+- Help other users
-- Submitting bug reports
+- Submit bug reports
-- Commenting on issues
+- Comment on issues
-- Trying out new releases
+- Try out new releases
-- Attending community events
+- Attend community events

 ### How to contribute